 Regionals are held in each province to select the national finalists.
 At the Regionals there are several winners.
 All winners receive a title, sash and crown.
 Regional pageant delegates must reside within the province they compete.
 The Regionals are a two day pageant held over the course of a weekend.
 The National pageant is one week long and the contestants are all the regional winners from across Canada.
-The Nationals pageant is where the title Miss Teen Canada-World is awarded.
+The Nationals pageant is where the title Miss Teenage Canada is awarded.

 How are city titles determined, verses province titles?

 Titles are awarded according to ranking in the scores and where each finalist resides.
 Overall winners become Miss Teenage Canada of their province and the remaining finalists’ titles are determined according to where they are located.